Updated: Jul 22

 I hope these ideas help you as you try to reset your nest in 2021!

-Jen is the founder and CEO of Reset Your Nest, a high end organizing company based out of Salt Lake City, Utah.
+Jen is the founder and CEO of Reset Your Nest, a high end Salt Lake City organization company.
 She is a professional organizer and designer who believes that function and design can meet to create beautifully customized spaces that are easy to maintain.